26. Wilson RS, Levy O, Pavlic T, Wheatley R & Niehaus AC. In prep. Modelling the escape success of prey using metrics of

 25. Amir Abdul Nasir AF, Niehaus AC, et al. In prep.
 Manganese exacerbates seasonal health declines in the suicidally-breeding northern quoll (Dasyurus hallucatus)

 24. Amir Abdul Nasir AF, Cameron SF, Niehaus AC, Clemente C, von Hippel FA & Wilson RS.
-Invited resubmission.
+Accepted.
 Manganese contamination affects the motor performance of wild northern quolls (Dasyurus hallucatus).
+Environmental Pollution.

 23. Wheatley R, Clemente CJ, Niehaus AC, Fisher DO & Wilson RS.
-Submitted.
+Accepted.
 Surface traction alters the agility of a small Australian marsupial.
+Journal of Experimental Biology.

 22. Wheatley, R, Niehaus AC, Fisher DO & Wilson RS.
 Online Jan 2018.
 Ecological context and the probability of mistakes underlie speed choice.
 Functional Ecology DOI:10.1111/1365-2435.13036

 20. Niehaus AC & Wilson RS.
 Online Nov 2017 Integrating conservation biology into the development of automated vehicle technology to reduce animal-vehicle collisions.
 Conservation Letters DOI: 10.1111/conl.12427

 18. Charters JE, Heiniger J, Clemente CJ, Cameron SF, Amir Abdul Nasir AF, Niehaus AC & Wilson RS.
 In press.
 Multidimensional analyses of physical performance reveal a size dependent trade-off between suites of traits.
 Functional Ecology.